maxime-gautre/redux-typescript-playground/README.md

 ## Redux typescript playground

-Move along, nothing to see here, just playing around.
+Nothing to see here, just playing around.